Cost of Living in Malacca, Malaysia

 This post may contain affiliate links, meaning we get a commission if you decide to purchase through our links at no cost to you.
 This helps fund Slower Travels without costing you a cent!

 We were bouncing around Southeast Asia and loving digital nomad life.
-We had just spent two months in Indonesia and were going back for another two so needed somewhere nearby to have a break and reset our visa.
+We had just spent two months in Indonesia and were going back for another two, so we needed somewhere nearby to have a break and reset our visa.

 Malaysia was an easy decision.
-The weather is good, the food is amazing and it has a 90 day visa on arrival for us.
-We’d already spent a chunk of time in Kuala Lumpur and Penang so next on the list was Malacca.
+The weather is good, the food is amazing, and it has a 90-day visa on arrival for us.
+We’d already spent a chunk of time in Kuala Lumpur and Penang, so next on the list was Malacca.
+We’d spent a weekend in Malacca previously and loved it, so we were excited to go back.

-This is a breakdown of costs for the two of us, so if you’re a solo traveller some of these you could halve (dining out, groceries) but some you’ll need to keep as is (rent).
+This is a breakdown of costs for the two of us, so if you’re a solo traveller, some of these you could halve (dining out, groceries), but some you’ll need to keep as is (rent).
 You can see the rest of our Cost of Living series here.
-Let us know in the comments if this stacks up against how much you think it would cost.
+Let us know in the comments whether this stacks up against what you think it would cost.

 This was a tough decision for us in Malacca.
-We visited this cute historic town for a weekend when we stayed in Kuala Lumpur.
+We visited this cute, historic town for a weekend while we were staying in Kuala Lumpur.
 We stayed in a beautiful apartment in the Old City and had a great time.

-Coming back, we decided to get an apartment, which was more on the outskirts of town.
+Coming back, we decided to get an apartment farther out on the outskirts of town.
 The apartment was cute, with a pool and a great gym.
 But the building itself was so weird.
 The whole thing seemed empty, as if most apartments had never been accessed.
 A tax dodge or a place for foreigners to hide their investments?

 We moved to a different building, which felt more lived in.
 The garden/pool/gym floor was beautiful.

 We realised that what we loved about Malacca was being in Old Town and wandering the streets.
-But buildings there didn’t have the amenities and were out of budget for a more extended stay.
+But the buildings there didn’t have the amenities and were out of budget for an extended stay.

 So we booked into the apartment building.
 But then it felt like we could be anywhere in the world.
 We’re still learning what we value as digital nomads!
-Overall, it was a cheap monthly price, which included a night at an airport hotel while we were transiting.
+Overall, it was a low monthly price that included a night at an airport hotel while we were in transit.

 By this point, we were missing having an animal.
 So we visited a cat cafe and the Huskitory to pat some cute doggos!